Data Science For Good: Let's identify which schools needs help

 The plots show the statistics of all the students who take admission in NYC High School.
 The Bar plot at the left compares the percentage of students who enrolled in SHSAT exam and percentage of those who took it for years 2013 to 2016.

-‘You can get it only if you Took it’.
-Only 10% of NYC students make an attempt to SHSAT exams which is quite low number and we are not even talking about how many finally got an offer yet.
-The plot on the right further drills down and shows that there are few schools who are doing better than others, for example Success Academy Charter School -Harlem 2, Columbia Secondary School, KIPP STAR College Prep Charter School are doing good in terms of making an attempt to SHSAT exams whereas others like PS 123 Mahalia Jackson and many others have very less turnover.
+‘You can get it only if you took it’.
+Only 10% of NYC students make an attempt to SHSAT exams, which is quite low number, and we are not even talking about how many finally got an offer yet.
+The plot on the right further drills down and shows that there are few schools that are doing better than others.
+For example, Success Academy Charter School -Harlem 2, Columbia Secondary School, KIPP STAR College Prep Charter Schools are doing well in terms of representation among students who attempt to take the SHSAT exams, whereas others, including PS 123 Mahalia Jackson, have far less..

-Another problem statement is, these Elite schools lack diversity because students from not at ethnicity and gender participate in SHSAT exams.
+Another problem is these elite schools lack diversity because students from not at ethnicity and gender participate in SHSAT exams.

-The question arises; why many schools are not participating in this entrance test, Afterall it’s the gateway to Elite education.
-Upon doing some exploration, I learnt that many schools/students don’t know how to prepare for the same and many of those who know don’t have enough resources/fund/motivation to take the plunge.
+The question is: why are so few schools participating in this entrance test, After all it’s the gateway to elite education.
+Upon doing some exploration, I learned that many schools/students don’t know how to prepare for the test.
+Even some of those who know don’t have enough resources/fund/motivation to take the plunge.

-Thankfully we are not option less here.
-There are Nonprofit organizations like PASSNYC, HELICON,Inc. who strive to identify talented underserved students within New York City's underperforming school districts in order to increase the diversity of students taking the SHSAT.
-These organizations provide free educational opportunities to underserved students to help them prepare better and score a spot in Elite High School.
+Thankfully, we are not option-less here.
+There are nonprofit organizations like PASSNYC, HELICON,Inc. who strive to identify talented under-served students within New York City's under-performing school districts in order to increase the diversity of students taking the SHSAT.
+These organizations provide free educational opportunities to under-served students to help them prepare better and score a spot in and elite high schools.